olddoggie/Overpath/README.markdown

 Current State
 -------------
+No support for IE 1-9.
 Not ready for production use yet.
-Still has a lot of bugs when doing with pjax.
+Some bugs when doing with pjax.
-Javascript part is horrible, so NEED SOMEONE TO REWRITE IT
+Javascript part is horrible, so NEED SOMEONE TO REWRITE IT.

 Next Plan
 ---------